endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 * data source (color)
 * number of picks (size)

-Lastly, I have included a 45 degree gray line to serve as a guide to which picks are performing up to snuff and which not.
+Lastly, I have included a 45 degree gray line to serve as a guide to determine which picks are performing up to snuff and which are not.

 <img src="/gallery/2016/football-picks/wk10_probwinbubble.png" alt="wk10_probwinbubble" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>